visgl/deck.gl/docs/api-reference/layer.md

 The default is to interpret positions as latitude and longitude, however it is also possible to interpret positions as meter offsets added to projection center specified by the `coordinateOrigin` prop.

-See the article on Coordinate Systems for details.
+See the article on [Coordinate Systems](/docs/developer-guide/coordinate-systems.md) for details.

 ##### `coordinateOrigin` ([Number, Number], optional)

 Required when the `coordinateSystem` is set to `COORDINATE_SYSTEM.METER_OFFSETS`.

 Specifies a longitude and a latitude from which meter offsets are calculated.
-See the article on Coordinate Systems for details
+See the article on [Coordinate Systems](/docs/developer-guide/coordinate-systems.md) for details.

 ##### `wrapLongitude` (Boolean, optional)